Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 individuals, target symptoms, and participant sociodemographic factors, not a single individual linguistic variable was statistically significant associated with participant controllability.
-Therefore, I decided to use principal components analysis of individual linguistic variables to extract the potential underlying constructs and use linear mixed effect model to structure the relationship between the components and controllability at 8 weeks.
+Therefore, I decided to apply principal components analysis (PCA) on individual linguistic variables to extract the potential underlying constructs and use linear mixed effect model to structure the relationship between the components and controllability at 8 weeks.
 Principal components were chosen as candidate predictors if their eigenvalues are more than 1.
 I used the iterative backward elimination technique to select principle components, controlling for the aforementioned set of covariates(i.e., baseline controllability, individuals, target symptoms, and participant sociodemographic factors).
 The criteria I used in selecting models are AIC (Akaike’s Information Criteria) and BIC (Bayesian Information Criteria).